 Blaine Proctor, M.A. is your Director of Religious Education and Youth Minister for the UUFOC.
-Blaine is an experienced and professional educator with 5+ years of experience teaching math at the K-12 level.
-He has been a part of the UUFOC for 10+ years and has done extensive outreach work with the UU Church of Las Cruces and the UU Community of El Paso.
-In addition to teaching Sunday School, you can find Blaine facilitating monthly meditation groups and teaching classes for the AAP group on Facebook as an ordained priest.
-Blaine primarily follows a Buddhist faith with some Earth-centered practices integrated into his spirituality.
-His overall goal in life is to get his PhD and become an education professor for an online university.
+Blaine is an experienced and professional educator with 10+ years of experience teaching math at the public schools.
+He has been a part of the UUFOC since 2006 and has done extensive outreach work with the UU Church of Las Cruces and the UU Community of El Paso.
+In addition to teaching Sunday School, you can find Blaine facilitating monthly meditation groups, teaching classes and leading worship for the Alamogordo Area Pagans group on Facebook as an ordained priest.
+Blaine primarily follows a Buddhist faith with some Wiccan and Earth-centered practices integrated into his spirituality.
+His overall goal in life is to get his PhD and become an online education professor for a university.

 Our Vision For Religious Education: